Offline Reinforcement Learning via Linear-Programming with Error-Bound Induced Constraints: Concluding Remarks

-Our work has opened up avenues for future research in offline RL.
-For example, is it possible to achieve optimal sample complexity with the standard single-policy concentrability assumption and only realizability, under the LP framework?
+Our work has opened up fruitful avenues for future research in offline RL.
+For example, is it possible to achieve optimal $O(1/\sqrt{n})$ sample complexity with the standard single-policy concentrability assumption and only realizability, under our constrained-LP framework?
 What is the gap-dependent lower bound for offline RL with general function approximation?
-If the behavior policy is not known, is there an approach better than direct behavior cloning?
-Would policy-based offline RL algorithms be able to handle partial data coverage and realizability-only assumptions simultaneously?
-We hope our results can provide some insights into addressing these questions, especially when the LP framework is used.
+Can optimal $O(1/\sqrt{n})$ rate be achieved for the average-reward setting with a weaker assumption of bounded-span bias functions?
+Can weaker data-coverage metrics, e.g., other notions of concentrabilities as in \cite{zhu2024importance}, reconcile with the constrained-LP framework while maintaining the $O(1/\sqrt{n})$ rate?
+We hope our results can provide some insights into addressing these questions.